Posted by Bonnie

 - I placed my soap directly into the fridge to keep it cool because I didn’t want to risk it gelling in case it had a negative effect on the goat milk.
 Spritz some isopropyl alcohol on top a couple of times with about 10 minutes in between to prevent soda ash (unsightly white layer) from forming.
 I then blew gently on the excess charcoal on the mold to give the soap top and ombre charcoal look.

-- I left the soap in the fridge for about 24 hours, and unmolded it after 3 days.
+- I left the soap in the fridge for about 24 hours, and unmolded it after 3 days but could have done it sooner.
 Slice it up and wait 4-6 weeks for it to finish curing.

 - Enjoy your fabulous homemade soap!